R o b i n H a

 Author + Illustrator

-Robin Ha (She/her) is the award-winning author/illustrator of the graphic novel memoir Almost American Girl.
-At fourteen she moved to the United States from Seoul, Korea.
+Robin Ha (she/her) is the award-winning author/illustrator of the graphic novel memoir Almost American Girl.
+Raised in Seoul, South Korea, she spent her childhood reading and drawing comics.
+At fourteen, she moved to the United States, where she later studied illustration at the Rhode Island School of Design.
 Her comics and illustrations have appeared in various publications, including the Washington Post and the Los Angeles Times, as well as in anthologies highlighting Asian American culture, including Rise: A Pop History of Asian America from the Nineties to Now, New Frontiers: The Many Worlds of George Takei, and Shattered: The Asian American Comics Anthology (Secret Identities).
-She is also the author of the best-selling comic recipe book Cook Korean!: A Comic Book With Recipes.
-Her new graphic novel, The Fox Maidens is scheduled to be published by Balzer and Bray in February 2024.
+She is also the author of the New York Times best-selling comic recipe book Cook Korean!: A Comic Book With Recipes.
+Her third graphic novel, The Fox Maidens is published by Balzer and Bray in February 2024.
+Robin is currently working on a graphic novel cookbook, Instant Noodles and Beyond, scheduled to be published in 2026 by Harvest.

 For her upcoming events and news, please follow her on Instagram.